JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 To address this gap, this paper introduces the `cardinalR` R package.
 This package provides a collection of functions designed to generate customizable data structures in any number of dimensions, starting from basic geometric shapes. `cardinalR` offers important functionalities that extend beyond the capabilities of existing tools, allowing users to: (i) construct high-dimensional datasets based on geometric shapes, including the option to enhance dimensionality by adding controlled noise dimensions; (ii) introduce adjustable levels of background noise to these structures; and (iii) create complex clustered data arrangements by using fundamental geometric forms, while maintaining their positions, scales, orientations, and sample sizes in arbitrary dimensional spaces.
 By providing these integrated features, `cardinalR` aims to provide researchers to generate more explainable and challenging synthetic datasets focused to the specific needs of evaluating algorithms in high-dimensions.
 This bridges the gap between geometric foundations and the flexible generation of complex synthetic data.

 The paper is organized as follows.
 In next section, introduces the implementation of `cardinalR` package on CRAN and GitHub, including demonstration of the package's key functions.
-We illustrate how a clustering data structure affect the Non-linear dimension reductions in **Example** section.
+We illustrate how a clustering data structure affect the dimension reductions in **Application** section.
 Finally, we give a brief conclusion of the paper and discuss potential opportunities for use of our data collection.

 # Implementation